 Margaret served for 5 years as the Program Administrator for Nevada's Juvenile Dependency Mediation Program, a unique statewide mediation program she helped build.
 In addition to serving as a Nevada Supreme Court Settlement Judge, Margaret has mediated for many court-annexed programs in addition to her private mediation practice.

 Margaret has taught hundreds of people basic and advanced mediation skills, from judges, lawyers and law students to HR professionals, therapists and people from all walks of life.
 Margaret serves as an adjunct professor for Boyd Law School and the National Judicial College and also teaches for the University of Nevada Reno and the Nevada Supreme Court.
 Margaret writes regularly about mediation and has authored several published articles on mediation.
-She received the 2020 Impact of the Year Award, National Council of Juvenile and Family Court Judges for her work in dependency mediation.
+She received the 2020 Impact of the Year Award from the National Council of Juvenile and Family Court Judges for her work in dependency mediation.

 Karen has dedicated her career to helping families.
 After graduating summa cum laude from Seattle University School of Law in 2005, Karen represented children in foster care, senior citizens, individuals with incomes below the federal poverty level, and victims of domestic violence.
 Later, as a policy attorney, Karen served families on a national level by conducting policy work in the area of domestic violence and dependency law.